AirPods Only Playing in One Ear – How To Fix

 People often neglect the hygiene of their AirPods, which can cause problems.
 Make sure both AirPods are cleaned thoroughly.
 It sounds silly, but if they are full of ear wax, they won’t work.
 Either the volume will be lower or they will completely stop working.

-Use a cotton bud or a moist cleaning wipe.
-Scrub until they are shinning.
+Use a cotton bud, q-tip, or a moist cleaning wipe.
+Scrub until they are shining like new again.
 Don’t use water because you might damage or ruin them.
 Now put them back on and test them.
 Is there sound in both of your ears?
 If not, move on to the next solution.

 Reconnect Your AirPods

-This one maybe occurred to you already, and it is worth a shot.
-Disconnect your AirPods and connect them again.
-This might solve the problem.
+This one might have occurred to you already, and it’s worth a shot.
+Disconnecting your AirPods and connecting them again is one of those simple solutions (like turning something off and on again) that works most of the time.
 Here is how you can do it on your iPhone:

 - Open Settings on your iPhone.